tramvn1996/tramvn1996.github.io/README.md

-# This is the personal website for Tram.
-It can be found at http://tramnguyen.me/
+### This is my personal website.
+Thanks to Chau Tung Lam for helping me build it.
+For more information, visit tramnguyen.me